-- a) The debt instruments are held within a business model whose objective is to collect the contractual cash flows and to sell the financial assets; and - b) The contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- A) The debt instruments are held within a business model whose objective is to collect the contractual cash flows and to sell the financial assets; and - B) The contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 Investments in debt instruments at fair value through other comprehensive income are measured at fair value.
 Changes in the carrying amount of investments in debt instruments at fair value through other comprehensive income, such as interest revenue calculated using the effective interest method, gain (loss) on foreign exchange and impairment loss or gain on reversal, are recognized in profit or loss.
 Other changes in the carrying amount of such instruments are recognized in other comprehensive income and will be reclassified to profit or loss when such instruments are disposed of.

-D) Investments in equity instruments at FVTOCI designate investments in equity instruments as at FVTOCI.
+d.
+Investments in equity instruments at FVTOCI

+On initial recognition, the Company may make an irrevocable election to designate investments in equity instruments as at FVTOCI.
 Designation at FVTOCI is not permitted if the equity investment is held for trading or if it is contingent considerate on recognized by an acquirer in a business combination.